 The most important vaccines for travellers are the same basic immunisations that should be kept up to date even in Finland.
 They include the tetanus, diphtheria, polio and MMR vaccines as well as the influenza vaccine.
 The MMR vaccine covers measles, mumps and rubella.

-- People who travel abroad, even to nearby regions, are also recommended to get the Hepatitis A vaccine to prevent Hepatitis A infection via food and drink.
-Tick-borne encephalitis is common in the Swedish archipelago, Russia, the Baltic countries and Central Europe.
-The influenza vaccination is also recommended.
+- Based on the risk assessment, people who travel abroad, even to nearby regions, can be recommended to get the Hepatitis A vaccine to prevent Hepatitis A infection via food and drink.
+The influenza vaccination may also be recommended.
+In addition, tick-borne encephalitis is common in the Swedish archipelago, Russia, the Baltic countries and Central Europe.

 - Other vaccines for travellers depend on travel destination and intended activities.
 Those who visit tourist destinations may not need the same vaccinations as a backpacker planning to visit rural areas.